 Dr. Wrenn Goodrum is the Artistic Director/Founder of Activate Community Through Theatre (ACT), a company committed to the enlightenment, education and entertainment of youth, intergenerational and senior communities.
 She received her BFA (Acting) from the University of the N.C School of the Arts including a one year intensive theatre course in London.
 Her dream was to be an actress and during her last performance in an Off-Broadway play in NYC she realized her life mission was ‘teaching and directing youth’.
 Dr. Goodrum was the founder and Artistic Director of the award-winning All Children’s Theatre in Providence, RI from 1987 to 2009.
 She received many awards including an honorary Doctorate of Pedagogy from RI College, a RI Foundation ‘Fellowship for Leadership Development’, Citizens’ Bank & Providence College “VERITAS Good Citizen” Medal for being an unsung hero and citizen in the community, the ‘Key to the City of Providence’ by Mayor David Cicilline and the ‘New England Moss Hart’ Award for ‘Best Production’ of all College, Community and Professional Theatres in the New England Theatre Conference.
 The production awarded was ‘Mill Girls’, an original play, conceived by Wrenn, about girls working in the New England mills.
 Dr. Goodrum has over thirty years of experience working with youth and has directed/produced over 250 plays, including four productions performed at the Providence Performing Arts Center for an audience of 5,000 middle school students.
-Currently she teaches and directs six youth acting companies at Matthews Playhouse, is in residency at the all-inclusion Shands School, acting workshops for seniors at Brookdale Living - Weddington Park and produces/directs a season of plays for ACT.
+Currently she teaches and directs six youth acting companies at Matthews Playhouse, teaches an acting workshop for seniors at Brookdale Living - Weddington Park and produces/directs a season of plays for ACT.

 Dr. Wrenn Goodrum is a talented and dedicated artist and educator with a passion for her work and her community.
 Under her leadership, she impacted thousands of lives in our city, helping many overcome incredible obstacles in their lives by learning how to express themselves through theatre.
 Her efforts have enriched our community.
 Wrenn has an extraordinary gift for teaching, directing and inspiring people of all ages.